monmaya/pyb-data-contracts/docs/en/articles/03-workflow-and-versioning.md

-# Versioning: Managing Evolution Without Revolution
+# Data Contracts and Versioning: The essential foundation for successful evolution

 "How can we modify this field without breaking existing applications?"
 This question, asked during an architecture committee, perfectly illustrates the challenge of data contract versioning.
 Evolution is inevitable, but it shouldn't turn into a revolution.
 Data contract versioning represents a crucial challenge in modern data management, where change is constant but must be controlled to avoid disruptions.